Off-platform payment

 6. What happens if inspection finds defects?

 Use a lawyer for large transfers or contract risk.
-Use inspection when the goods are ready.
-Use a freight forwarder for shipping terms and customs responsibility.
+Use inspection when goods exist.
+Use a freight forwarder for shipping terms, customs responsibility, and logistics documents.

 FAQ